jiayijchen/jiayijchen.github.io/blog.md

 _Questions for the blog:_
 > What was helpful during Onboarding working remotely?

+The #help channel was incredibly helpful.
+It was a nice convenience to have when you're a couple steps behind or when you are working at odd-hours throughout the day.
+The flexible working hours was helpful as well.
+It helped in allowing an easier transition from my previous job to the bootcamp.

 > What hindered your progress during Onboarding?

+As nice as it is to have freedom to step away from the computer, it is also a bit of a challenge.
+It's harder to stay motivated and focused when working from home, so I believe that hindered a lot of my progress.

 > How did you overcome challenges during Onboarding?

+Taking a lot of breaks, both mentally and physically.
+Working whenever I felt productive and taking breaks when I did not.

 ## Week 3: JavaScript
 _Learning JavaScript and creating my first webpage_